Starting something or feeling stuck? One or all of these questions can move you forward. Watch a video, or just…

 Go wherever moves you forward!
 Let thoughts out.
 When you're not sure—especially if writing about someone else—just add "?" marks and go find out.

 Or follow the numbers.
 A way to remember: think POPIE (“pop-y” like popping out of your stuck): People, Observations, Principles, Ideas, Experiments and back to what happens for all involved (#1&2).

 You can toss your Compass, keep building on it, or save it in an “atlas” of challenges you’ve navigated.

 Explore any question more.
 Explore different who, what, when, why, how.
 Question and change things.

 E.g. What's happening?
 Why?
 Why?
-Why?
 What else is happening?

 E.g. What if I look, listen, or feel?
-Use a picture, object, or motion?
+See what others do, think, feel?
+Draw, move, or make?
 See what my heart or gut says?

 Use the other spaces.

-E.g. What observations are behind the ideas I have?
+E.g. What observations or principles are behind the ideas I have?
 What happened from experiments I tried before?

 Specific tools—from design to leadership—remind us to explore one or more of these questions in the ways above.
 Use any you like.
 E.g. Make an “Empathy Map” (one inspiration for the Ten+ Tools) to capture Observations.